 The majority of Academical Clerks are appointed by the Tutorial Board at the time of their admission to the College as a result of the special auditions for Choral Awards, and successful performance in the academic Admissions process.
-Some are appointed when in residence; occasionally, there are additional Clerks who are junior members of other Colleges or Stipendiary Clerks who are appointed to one-year contracts by the Informator Choristarum and paid a monthly stipend.
-Academical Clerks are entitled to wear the Scholar's gown.
+Some are appointed when in residence; occasionally, there are additional Clerks who are junior members of other Colleges, and there are usually up to three Stipendiary Clerks who are appointed to one-year contracts by the Informator Choristarum and paid a monthly stipend.
+Academical Clerks are entitled to wear the Scholar's gown, and are admitted to the Foundation by the President in a service in Chapel at the start of their time in the Choir.